Miragon/miranum-docs/docs/guides/quick-start/miranum-connect/miranum-connect-quickstart.md

 description: "This section introduces the concept of Miranum Connect and how to use it."
 ---

-# Miranum Connect Quickstart Guid
+# Miranum Connect Quickstart Guide

 Welcome to the Quickstart Guide for Miranum Connect, a powerful, engine-neutral framework built to facilitate integrations and streamline the often complex process of automation.